mebusy/notes/dev_notes/Compiler3_LexicalAnalysis.md

  - The star-node is nullable, because every star-node is nullable.
  - Finally, each of the cat-nodes, having at least one nonnullable child, is not nullable.

+The computation of *firstpos* and *lastpos* for each of the nodes is shown in Fig. 3.59, with firstpos(n) to the left of node n, and lastpos(n) to its right.
+Each of the leaves has only itself for firstpos and lastpos, as required by the rule for non-ε leaves in Fig. 3.58.
+For the or-node, we take the union of firstpos at the children and do the same for lastpos.
+The rule for the star-node says that we take the value of firstpos or lastpos at the one child of that node.